 Want to bring your car?

-Taking a car a long with your RV can give you a lot more flexibility on your vacation.
+Taking a car along with your RV can give you a lot more flexibility on your vacation.
 But it can also make the driving more stressful, so keep that in mind.
-According to towingworld.com, there are three main options to bring your car with you:
+There are three main options to bring your car with you:

 - A trailer: This of course, allows you to raise the car completely off the ground.
 They’re generally more expensive than other options, but keep wear and tear to a minimum for your car.